hovancik/stretchly/README.md

 ## Install

+Latest installers can be found [here](https://github.com/hovancik/stretchly/releases).

-There are not any installers or executables, yet, but you can create one by running `npm run pack` or `npm run dist` after  `npm install`.
+You can create one by running `npm run pack` or `npm run dist` after  `npm install`.

 ## Running from source